 During this cleanse you’re going to kick the sugar habit for 21-days and feel how good it feels to feel good.
 (The dates for this cleanse are not coincidental – the Halloween candy-binge is a huge source of late fall and winter illnesses, and this year, you’re not even going to give them a chance!)

 The Autumnal Equinox marks the beginning of the fall season, and is marked by equal amounts of daylight and night.
 In this class, we’ll explore the concept of equipoise in balance poses.
 Balance poses are an excellent way to explore the concept of balanced action, in this case between some of the Universal Principles of Alignment.

 On the following day, Monday, September 23, in my regular 6 pm Aligned Flow class at Sangha, I’ll continue this Equinox theme by exploring the virtue of equanimity, what the yogis call upekśa.

 In this last week of summer, as we face the drying, airy time of the impending autumn, we’ll be exploring the flow of water.
 Come join with us at Aligned Flow at Sangha Yoga Collective, tonight at 6 pm.
 We’ll work on channeling the awesome power of the water element in the subtle body.

-Fill out the form below to receive occasional updates about my yoga teaching schedule:
+Finaly, fill out the form below if you would like to be added to my mailing list to receive updates about my teaching schedule: